 Pao De Queijo Brazilian Cheese Bread is a simple and cheesy gluten free bread from Brazil.
-It’s made with tapioca flour and generally parmesan cheese.
+It’s made with tapioca flour and a mix of Parmesan and Mozzarella cheeses.

 Is There Something You Can Use Instead of Tapioca Starch?

 You can use one tablespoon of arrowroot, cornstarch or flour for every 1 1/2 teaspoons of tapioca starch.

 To store baked pao de queijo, let them cool completely to room temperature and place them in a ziploc bag and store them in the refrigerator.
 They will keep for 4-5 days in the fridge.

 To freeze the pao de queijo, place the unbaked dough balls on a baking sheet and stick the sheet in the freezer for an hour or so until they are solid and then place them in a ziploc bag in the freezer.
 They will keep for up to 2 months.
 When you’re ready to bake them, preheat your oven to 400 degrees and bake for 20-25 minutes.

 To reheat either frozen or refrigerated pao de queijo, place them in the oven at 350 degrees for 8 minutes or until warmed through.